 3. Turn a critical eye to your “collections.”
 Most people collect something – what do you collect?
 Is it something that consistently brings you joy?
 Or is it something that you just do out of habit at this point?
 Does the collection itself have value?
 Could you perhaps “trim the fat” from this collection by getting rid of duplicates or getting rid of the items you no longer use?
 Also, could you perhaps cut down on your spending on that hobby?
 Focus on trimming the things you don’t feel strongly about – if you dig into things that bother you, you’re going to eventually relapse.

 4. Sign up for every free customer rewards program you can.
 Even if you rarely shop at that place, having a rewards card for that place will eventually net you some coupons and discounts.
 Here’s the basic game plan for maximizing these programs: create a Gmail address just for these mailings, collect every card you can, and then check that account for extra coupons whenever you’re ready to shop.
+Another good idea is to use Rewards Credit Cards that give points on purchases at a wide range of stores.
+Check out this post on the best rewards credit cards for some recommended cards.

 5. Make your own gifts instead of buying stuff from the store.
 You can make food mixes, candles, bread, cookies, soap, and all kinds of other things at home quite easily and inexpensively.
 These make spectacular gifts for others because they involve your homemade touch, plus quite often they’re consumable, meaning they don’t wind up filling someone’s closet with junk.
 Even better – include a personal handwritten note with the gift.
 This will make it even more special than anything you could possibly buy down at the mall, plus it saves you money.